 Consider the following:

-- Line items with a lower priority than that of the Ad Exchange or Price Priority line item are considered remnant inventory and compete based on price, rather than a temporary CPM.
+- Line items with a lower or equal priority than that of the Ad Exchange or Price Priority line item are considered remnant inventory and compete based on price, rather than a temporary CPM.

-- Price Priority line items with a custom priority can change the priority level where other line items are considered remnant or guaranteed, but this only applies when an Ad Exchange or AdSense line item is also eligible.
+- Price Priority line items with a custom priority can change the priority level where other line items are considered remnant or guaranteed.

 1 Throughout this page, references to Ad Exchange mean Ad Exchange and Open Bidding when enabled.